When most people think of calling it quits on a career, they immediately think of a move to Florida.

 Where exactly in Iowa is the best place to retire?
 Well, there’s only one place to go for the answer — data — which returns Boone as the best place to hang up your cleats.

 To that end, we have tried to identify the places in Iowa that are safe, affordable, and have plenty of things to keep you busy well into retirement.

 What did we find after pouring through all the data?
 Let’s just say we hope folks in Boone don’t mind us spreading the word.

-Here are our top ten places in the Hawkeye State to retire for 2018:
+Here are our top ten places in the Hawkeye State to retire for 2019:

-How We Determined The Best Places To Retire In the Hawkeye State
+How We Determined The Best Places To Retire In the Hawkeye State for 2019

+We then narrowed it down to places with at least 10,000 people that weren’t townships.
 This left us with 34 places from across the state.